team-exor/exor-masternode-install-guide/README.md

 # Exor Masternode Install Guide
-This tutorial details the steps required to setup a masternode wallet in Ubuntu Linux with a local cold wallet.
-The steps in this tutorial were written for the Windows wallet but should be similar enough for MacOS and Linux.
-The local cold wallet will store the actual currency and can be taken offline for security purposes if desired, while the Linux wallet will do all the work required to generate a passive income from the Exor masternode.
+This tutorial details the steps required to set up an Exor masternode wallet on Ubuntu 16.04+ or Debian 8.x+ x64 with a local controller wallet.
+The steps in this tutorial were written for the Windows controller wallet but should be similar enough for MacOS and Linux.
+The local controller wallet will store the actual currency and can be taken offline for security purposes if desired, while the actual masternode wallet on Linux will do all the work required to generate a passive income.
 ## Requirements
 1) **50,000 Exor** (you actually require a tiny bit more than this to cover the cost of transfer fees - 50,001 is perfect)
-2) **VPS server running Ubuntu 16.04 x64** (bare minimum of 10GB Hard Drive, 512MB Memory)
+2) **VPS server running Ubuntu 16.04+ or Debian 8.x+ x64** (bare minimum of 10GB Hard Drive, 512MB Memory)
 3) **Local Windows/MacOS/Linux Exor Wallet**
 4) **An SSH client such as [Putty](https://www.putty.org/)**
 ## Table of Contents